AppliedEnergistics/GuideME/docs/docs/02-changelog.md

 ## 21.5.7-beta (Minecraft 1.21.5)

 - Add support for [templating annotations in game scenes](./30-authoring/game-scenes.md#block-annotation-templates).
 This allows you to apply annotations to specific blocks in the scene by type rather than position.
+- Add the ability to position structures when they are placed by `<ImportStructure />` using the new `pos="x y z"` attribute.
+  This change allows the same structure to be added multiple times to a scene at different positions.

 ## 21.5.7-beta (Minecraft 1.21.5)